john-the-dev/Auto-GPT/CONTRIBUTING.md

 Contributions are welcome!
 Submit your PR or contact john-the-dev on GitHub to discuss more opportunities to participate in this exciting project.

-The team @ AutoGPT Pro
+The team @ AutoGPT Enterprise